 Prohibited items that are not declared by passengers are confiscated and disposed of by CBP agriculture specialists.
 More importantly, civil penalties may be assessed for failure to declare prohibited agricultural products and may range up to $1,000 per first-time offense for non-commercial quantities.
 If the items are determined to be for commercial use, violations will be assessed at a much higher rate.
 The same fines apply to prohibited agricultural products sent through international mail.

 Depending on the country of origin, some fruits, vegetables, and plants may be brought into the United States without advance permission, provided they are declared, inspected, and found free of pests.
 However, certain plants and ANY plant parts intended for growing (propagative) require a foreign phytosanitary certificate in advance.
 For information on certificates, contact the USDA/APHIS Plant Protection and Quarantine Permit Unit at (301) 851-2046 or (877) 770-5990 Also, check the Information Resources section at the end of this notice for details.

 Meat and Animal Products and Byproducts

-Fresh, dried, or canned meats and meat byproducts are prohibited entry into the United States from most foreign countries because of the continuing threat of foot-and-mouth disease (FMD), bovine spongiform encephalopathy (BSE, or mad cow disease), and other animal diseases.
-If meat from restricted countries is used in preparing a product (e.g., beef broth), the product is usually prohibited.
+Many fresh, dried, and some canned meats and meat byproducts are prohibited entry into the United States from foreign countries because of the continuing threat of foot-and-mouth disease (FMD), bovine spongiform encephalopathy (BSE, or mad cow disease), and other animal diseases.
+If meat from restricted countries is included as an ingredient in a product (e.g., beef broth), the product is usually prohibited.